tkuhn/napa-editor/README.md

     <script type="text/javascript" src="client/integrate_ckeditor.js"></script>

-Saving and synchronizing is being implemented but does not yet work...
+Saving and synchronizing works but might be unstable and buggy...